 Where registration is required, the visitor's email and a username will be stored on the server.

-How the information is usedThe information is used to enhance the vistor's experience when using the website to display personalised content and possibly advertising.
+How the information is usedThe information is used to enhance the vistor's experience when using the website to display personalized content and possibly advertising.

 E-mail addresses will not be sold, rented or leased to 3rd parties.